christytan/OCI-GoldenGate/workshops/atp-d/LabGuide400ProvisioningdatabasesonyourdedicatedAutonomousInfrastructure.md

 ## Required Artifacts

-- To complete this lab you need access to an Oracle Cloud Infrastructure account with a pre-provisioned Exadata Infrastructure and Container Database
+- An Oracle Cloud Infrastructure account with a pre-provisioned Exadata Infrastructure and Container Database

 # Provisioning an Autonomous Transaction Processing Database Instance